CyVerse-learning-materials/foss-2019/software_essentials/linux.rst

 **Basics of Linux**
 ==================

 The modern web, cloud, high performance computing, and most data science applications are deployed on infrastructure that run in an operating system (OS) other than Windows.
-This means that if you're going to do open science, you'll need some `Linux <https://www.linux.org/>`_ experience.
+If you or your lab are going to do open science, you need some experience with `Linux <https://www.linux.org/>`_.

 In order to do data intensive science, you're going to need to have some familiarity with Linux.
 We've scheduled several sections during FOSS on the `Command Line Interface (CLI) and Unix Shell <https://cyverse-foundational-open-science-skills-2019.readthedocs-hosted.com/en/latest/software_essentials/commandline.html>`_, and a further introduction to Linux using `CyVerse' Atmosphere Cloud <https://cyverse-foundational-open-science-skills-2019.readthedocs-hosted.com/en/latest/CyVerse/atmo.html>`_, which runs Linux OS.

-The good news is, you **probably** already use Linux or a platform based on Linux on a daily basis. (*Do you have an Android or iOS phone?*) If you own on a `Mac OS X <https://itsfoss.com/mac-linux-difference/>`_ device, you already enjoy many of the benefits of a Linux-like OS, including access to a terminal.
+The good news in two parts.
+First, you **probably** already use Linux or a platform based on Linux on a daily basis. (*Do you have an Android or iOS phone?*) If you own on a `Mac OS X <https://itsfoss.com/mac-linux-difference/>`_ device, you already enjoy many of the benefits of a Linux-like OS, including access to a terminal.
+Second, the Linux experience can generally be described as `satisfying <https://www.wired.com/2016/01/i-moved-to-linux-and-its-even-better-than-i-expected/>`_ and moving on from Windows as `without regret <https://codingstartups.com/moved-windows-linux-lessons-learned/>`_.

 Over `87% <https://en.wikipedia.org/wiki/Usage_share_of_operating_systems>`_ of the personal computer market still relies on the popular Microsoft OS.
 However, the landscape changes completely for mobile apps (99% Linux or Linux-like [Android, iOS], <0.1% Windows), web (66% Linux, 32%  Windows), and cloud or HPC (100% Linux).
 Microsoft is acutely aware of this disparity, and is actively working to integrate Linux into their OS, including their `acquisition of GitHub <https://www.theverge.com/2018/6/18/17474284/microsoft-github-acquisition-developer-reaction>`_, and release of `Windows Subsystem for Linux (WSL) <https://docs.microsoft.com/en-us/windows/wsl/install-win10>`_.